-Professor Doris Schopper obtained her medical degree at the University of Geneva, Switzerland and trained as specialist in Internal Medicine (accredited by the Swiss Medical Association).
+Dr. Doris Schopper obtained her medical degree at the University of Geneva, Switzerland and trained as specialist in Internal Medicine (accredited by the Swiss Medical Association).
 During her specialty training, she spent several years with Médecins Sans Frontières (MSF) in the field.
-She completed a Doctor in Public Health at the Harvard School of Public Health in 1992 and went on to work as health policy adviser in the Global

-Programme on AIDS at the WHO headquarters in Geneva for four years.
+She completed a Doctor in Public Health at the Harvard School of Public Health in 1992 and went on to work as health policy adviser in the Global Programme on AIDS at the WHO headquarters in Geneva for four years.
 She was president of the Swiss branch of MSF (1991-1998) and twice president of the MSF International Council during this period.
 Further international work includes two years as senior health policy adviser at the Swiss Tropical Institute and developing several policies and strategies for WHO.
 Prof Schopper has also been responsible for the development of health policies and strategies at the national and regional level in Switzerland, including the Swiss National Cancer Control Programme 2005-2010; a framework to prevent obesity at the national level; and a comprehensive health policy for the canton of Geneva.
 In 2001 Doris Schopper was asked to constitute an Ethics Review Board for MSF.
-Since then until 2016 she has chaired the Board, coordinating the ethical review of MSF research protocols and providing advice on ethical matters to the organisation.
-She was nominated Professor at the Medical Faculty and Director of CERAH in July 2011.
-She is also member of the Assembly of the ICRC since 2012.
+Since then, until 2016 she has chaired the Board, coordinating the ethical review of MSF research protocols and providing advice on ethical matters to the organisation.
+From 2011 to 2019 she was Director of the Centre for Education and Research in Humanitarian Action (CERAH), a joint centre of the University of Geneva and the Graduate Institute.
+Since November 2012, she is member of the Assembly, the governance body, of the International Committee of the Red Cross (ICRC).